cmacmackin/scribbler/README.md

 ```
 scribbler build
 ```
+Each PDF that is rendered will pause for 2.5 seconds in order to ensure that any math included in the note has sufficient time to be rendered by [MathJax](https://www.mathjax.org/).
+In order to avoid this time-penalty, PDFs will only be generated if no PDF exists already, or the note source file has been edited more recently than the existing PDF.

 These commands can be run from any directory.
 This means that if you are in the process of compiling some software and suddenly realise you want to